-On Saturday 24 Feb, I will be participating in the conference ‘The Irish Writer in “Little England”‘ at the University of Kent, in Canterbury.
-The website still says Fri 23rd, but the event has now been moved to Sat 24th.
+On Saturday 24 Feb 2018, I participated in the conference ‘The Irish Writer in “Little England”‘ at the University of Kent, in Canterbury.

-On Wed 28th Feb, I will be interviewing Nottingham-based Graham Caveney about his critically-acclaimed autobiography, The Boy with the Perpetual Nervousness.
+On Wed 28th Feb, I interviewed Nottingham-based Graham Caveney about his critically-acclaimed autobiography, The Boy with the Perpetual Nervousness.

 Venue: Middle Street Resource Centre, Beeston NG9 2AR.
 7pm.

-In March, I’ll be making a return visit to Birmingham Irish Centre, to talk to the Birmingham Irish Heritage Group about Irish Famine emigrants and the English Workhouse system: Wed 7 March @ 7pm, in their new venue at the Rowton Hotel.
+In March, I made a return visit to Birmingham Irish Centre, to talk to the Birmingham Irish Heritage Group about Irish Famine emigrants and the English Workhouse system: Wed 7 March @ 7pm, in their new venue at the Rowton Hotel.

 States of Independence,